How We Protect the Forest

 Biodiversity Monitoring

-Through long-term monitoring led by our team — and collaboration with national and international universities — the Preserve tracks species, habitats, and environmental change to guide management decisions.
+Through long-term monitoring and collaborations with universities, the Preserve tracks species, habitats, and environmental change to guide management.

-Monteverde’s research database, enriched by decades of institutional and external studies, is one of the most comprehensive records of cloud forest dynamics in the tropics.
+Its extensive research database, built over decades of internal and external studies, offers one of the most detailed records of tropical cloud forest dynamics and informs stewardship.

 The Cloud Forest Ecosystem